bretfunk/anki_sound_frontend/README.md

 If the file you wish to download cases the application to crash, this is a download bug that is currently being investigated.
 We are in the process of changing how our backend downloads files to make it more reliable.

 ## Upcoming Features
--Once a user is created they are automatically logged-in -User can play files and not just download them
+- Once a user is created they are automatically logged-in
+- User can play files and not just download them

 To request a feature, email the application creator directly at bret.e.funk@gmail.com